JVital2013/goestools-win/README.md

     ![image](https://github.com/JVital2013/goestools-win/assets/24253715/ef7af001-c45e-4ee7-88e6-d9bb33d6a5fe)

 3. Clone goestools-win somewhere on your computer via `git clone --recursive https://github.com/JVital2013/goestools-win`
-4. Run Configure-VCPKG.ps1 in this repo to install and configure vcpkg at C:\vcpkg.
+4. Run Configure-VCPKG.ps1 in this repo to install and configure vcpkg.
 5. If everything succeded, run Build.ps1 in this repo
 6. Your compiled code will be in \<goestools-win\>\build\dist